 As a national of a European Economic Area (EEA) or European Union (EU) country, you have the right to work in any other member state, without the need of a work permit.

 You will also have the same rights as nationals of your destination country in working conditions, pay and social security matters.

-Let your tax office know if you are moving abroad, and if you are claiming benefits, talk to your Jobs & Benefits office/JobCentre or social security office.
+Let your tax office know if you are moving abroad, and if you are claiming benefits, talk to your Jobs & Benefits office.
 Even if you are going abroad as an employee for a UK-based firm, you may not have the same employment rights as if you were working in the UK.

 Requirements for working hours, annual holidays and public holidays can vary.

 Ask your employer if they will pay you any allowances and if are there any schemes to help if you wish to return to the UK or any support schemes for a partner or children travelling with you.

 Check if you and your family need work permits, resident permits or visas for the country.
 In some countries you may be required to register with the local British embassy or consulate once you have moved there.
 Other things to consider are: